-Since no harmful toxins are actually released, LSOH material is usually used in poorly ventilated areas such as plenum, aircraft, rail cars, and tunnels in which smoke is likely to both build up and come into contact with people.
+Since harmful toxins are minimized, LSOH material is usually used in poorly ventilated areas such as plenum, aircraft, rail cars and tunnels, in which smoke is likely to both build-up and come into contact with people.
 Low-smoke zero-halogen material is becoming very popular, and can be required when the safety of people and equipment is critical.
 Low-smoke zero-halogen compound also has the added benefit of complying with the European Union’s Restriction of Hazardous Substances (RoHS) directive and similar North American safety and environmental standards.

 Our innovative line of LSOH compounds fall into two families:

 - Extrusion grades – By using special grades of metal hydroxide and very unique resin combinations, we were able to develop a series of one of the most flexible zero halogen compounds on the market, having a -50C to 90C+ continued use temperature rating, as well as exceptional physical and processing characteristics.